davbeny/ChocoView/README.md

 # ChocoView

-ChocoView is an intuitive graphical user interface for managing and installing software packages via Chocolatey.
+ChocoView is an intuitive graphical user interface for managing and installing software packages on Windows via Chocolatey.
 Simplify the installation of your favorite tools with a user-friendly interface and advanced features.

 ## Features